Home / Cognitive Dissonance

 What to Do:

-Identify what’s causing your cognitive dissonance.
+1.)
+You need to identify what’s causing your cognitive dissonance.

 Why: